I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 Basically, they have text messages showing how much she loved Diddy, even though she made these allegations that he was raping her.

-Also, um, she after this incident happened against her, she came back to Diddy wanting to work for him 12 years later.
+Also, she after this incident happened against her, she came back to Diddy wanting to work for him 12 years later.

-That's what they said.
+That's what they said, the defense.

-Uh, that this that it was consensual and that she loved Diddy.
+So they're attacking Maya, saying that this is a money grab, cloud grab, that it was consensual and that she loved Diddy.

-Um, and then also they said that the motive here was money.
+And then also they said that the motive here was money.

-Cassie, um, this is a big one.
+Cassie, oh, this is a big one.

-They talked about how Cassie, Jane, and a lot of these other people didn't go to the cops, they went to civil lawyers to get big lawsuits.
+They talked about how Cassie, Jane, and a lot of these other people didn't go to the cops.

-Um, to go to the police, why'd you go to a civil lawyer instead?
+And they said, oh, if this stuff was so sensitive, you know, so destructive to you to go to the police, why'd you go to a civil lawyer instead?

 This was all for money.

-Check in on you.
+And check in on you.

-So, um what else?
+So, what else?

-So the defense came out swinging, man.
+So, the defense came out swinging, man.

 They attacked a lot of the points that the prosecution had.